 - Time Management

-Passing a test or exam is one thing, but there’s more to success in school than grades alone.
-This is why our study skills tutors in the Missoula region take the bigger picture into account.
-We've designed our program to ensure your son or daughter is fully prepared for the growing workloads and expectations ahead.
+Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
+This is why our study skills tutors in the Missoula region take a look at the larger picture.
+Our program aims to ensure your child is ready for the increasing workloads and expectations to come in college.
 That means teaching both short-term and long-term goal-setting techniques as well as study strategies that can be relied on time and again.

 Our study skills program teaches strategies for smart studying, including: